-The merchandise we sell in our non-food retail and wholesale business is varied, and we therefore compete in several different markets.
+The merchandise we sell in our non-food and wholesale business is varied, and we therefore compete in several different markets.
 Our "Naaman", "Sheshet" and "Vardinon" stores compete in the houseware, home textile and accompanying accessories markets.
 Our "Dr. Baby" stores compete in the baby and young children accessories market, and our "All for a Dollar" and "Kfar Hasha'ashuim" stores compete in the toys and leisure accessories market and the back-to-school products market.

-In recent years competition in the non-food retail and wholesale industry has increased, primarily due to the entry of retail chains and stores from outside the food industry, such as Toys "R" Us, Red Pirate and other specific stores in the toy industry, and Office Depot, do-it-yourself chains such as Home Center and ACE (a franchisee of Ace Hardware), household stores, home textile stores, such as Golf & Co.
-Ltd., Fox Home and Kitan Textile Industries Ltd., houseware stores, electricity appliances stores and also due to the expansion of the houseware and home textile departments in supermarkets, in the houseware industry.
+In recent years competition in the non-food and wholesale industry has increased, primarily due to the entry of retail chains and stores from outside the food industry, and Office Depot, do-it-yourself chains such as Home Center and ACE (a franchisee of Ace Hardware), household stores, home textile stores, such as Golf & Co.
+Ltd., Fox Home and Kitan Textile Industries Ltd., houseware stores, electricity appliances stores, specific stores in the toy industry, such as Toys "R" Us and Red Pirate, and also due to the expansion of the houseware and home textile departments in supermarkets, in the houseware industry.
 This competition affects the selling prices of our products and the level of our sales.
 Our Sheshet chain is positioned as a chain that provides products at competitive prices.
 Increased competition may adversely affect our level of sales and our profitability.

-In addition, the barriers of entry are low in some of the markets in which our non-food retail segment competes due to the price and availability of products from overseas suppliers, although the establishment of a network of stores throughout the country together with the required import and marketing of products requires a high level of investment.
+In addition, the barriers of entry are low in some of the markets in which our non-food segment competes due to the price and availability of products from overseas suppliers, although the establishment of a network of stores throughout the country together with the required import and marketing of products requires a high level of investment.
 The entrance of new competitors may reduce our market share and may reduce the selling prices of our products and lead to a reduction in our profitability.